Brezita/cfg-final-project/README.md

 ```

 ## Using the App
-On opening the website, the app will automatically detect your location and provide you with a suggested playlist of songs relating to the current weather.
+On opening the website, the app will automatically detect your location and the weather in your area.
+Clicking the "Login to Spotify" button will allow you to link the app with your Spotify account, and will provide you with a suggested playlist of songs relating to your weather.

 You can also create an account with the app, which may grant additional features in the future - for example, the ability to save multiple locations, or to opt in to a "daily digest" summary of the weather in your area with a new playlist for you.
 We are also hoping to add the ability for Spotify users to assign their own playlists to certain weather conditions.
-At present, Spotify users are able to authorise their accounts with our app; however, this does not add any functionality.

 ## Contributers
 ASim-Null - Alexandra Simon-Lewis\